RDF-STaX/rdf-stax.github.io/docs/use-it.md

 ??? example "Example: DCAT `Distribution` (click to expand)"

     In [DCAT](https://www.w3.org/TR/vocab-dcat-3/), a dataset may have multiple representations (`#!turtle dcat:Distribution`).
-Thus, here we will want to annotate the distribution, not the dataset itself:
+Thus, tou may want to annotate the distribution, not the dataset itself:

     ```turtle
     @prefix dcat: <http://www.w3.org/ns/dcat#> .